KnightOS/KnightOS/docs/kernel/routines/libraries.md

 Note: The library mechanism is incomplete.
 All loaded libraries will persist in memory until the device reboots.
 This behavior will change before the release of KnightOS.
-However, all other functions of library
+However, all other functions of library support are in working order.